Reviewing Lendingtree (TREE) and PPDAI Group (PPDF)

 Institutional and Insider Ownership

 84.7% of Lendingtree shares are held by institutional investors.
 Comparatively, 5.9% of PPDAI Group shares are held by institutional investors.
-20.5% of Lendingtree shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+20.5% of Lendingtree shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Summary